MarkClinton/pga-score/README.md

 - ### Colour Scheme
 The main colours of the site (#009f6b, #009966) are different shades of green.
 Used to represent the different shades found on a golf course. the accent colours (#163B7C) mimic the colour used by PGA.
-It elicits a familiar, nostalgic feeling used by the already exisitng brand PGA.
+It elicits a familiar, nostalgic feeling used by the already existing brand PGA.

  [Link to Design Ideas PDF](documentation/design/PGA%20Score%20-%20Design%20Ideas.pdf)